POST

 For most common use cases, Lua patterns are enough, you just have to be aware of their differences.
 If you encounter something that really cannot be done, you can always resort to libraries like Lrexlib, which provide interfaces to real regex libraries.
 Unfortunately these are not included in Lua, so you would need to install them on your own.

-Patterns, just like regular expressions, are commonly used for string
+Patterns, just like regular expressions, are commonly used for string manipulation, using primarily functions from the string library.

 String manipulation